 Staff and volunteers work year-round to ensure that all pieces are stored, recorded properly, and that all information is kept consistent.
 After nearly eight decades of record-keeping, much time is given to updating and digitizing the information, as well as ensuring that all information is recorded uniformly.
 Conditions such as temperature, humidity, lighting, and threat of pests are monitored and dealt with routinely.

-Staff and volunteers alike ensure every decision with the long-term security and preservation of the historical collections a priority.
+Staff and volunteers alike ensure the long-term security and preservation of the historical collections.